Tanzania

-Tanganyika joined the British Commonwealth and Tanzania remains a member of the Commonwealth as a unified republic.
+Tanganyika joined the Commonwealth on independence, becoming a republic a year later, with Tanzania remaining a Commonwealth member following unification with Zanzibar.
 Today, the country is a presidential constitutional republic with the federal capital located in Government City (Dodoma); the former capital, Dar es Salaam, retains most government offices and is the country's largest city, principal port, and leading commercial centre.
 For decades, Tanzania has been ruled by the Chama Cha Mapinduzi (CCM) as a de facto one-party state.

 Tanzania's population comprises about 120 ethnic, linguistic, and religious groups.
 Christianity is the largest religion in Tanzania, with substantial Muslim and Animist minorities.
 Over 100 languages are spoken in Tanzania, making it the most linguistically diverse country in East Africa.
 The country does not have a de jure official language, although the national language is Swahili.
 English is used in foreign trade, in diplomacy, in higher courts, and as a medium of instruction in secondary and higher education.
 Arabic is widely spoken in Zanzibar, reflecting its history as a trading center dominated by Arabs.

 Tanzania is mountainous and densely forested in the north-east, where Mount Kilimanjaro, the highest mountain in Africa and the highest single free-standing mountain above sea level in the world, is located.
 Three of the African Great Lakes are partly within Tanzania.
 To the north and west lie Lake Victoria, Africa's largest lake, and Lake Tanganyika, the continent's deepest lake, known for its unique species of fish.
 To the south lies Lake Malawi.
 The eastern shore is hot and humid, with the Zanzibar Archipelago just offshore.
 The Menai Bay Conservation Area is Zanzibar's largest marine protected area.
 The Kalambo Falls, located on the Kalambo River at the Zambian border, is the second-highest uninterrupted waterfall in Africa.
 Tanzania is one of the most visited tourist destinations for safaris.
+The country is an official member of the United Nations, Group of 77, African Union, East African Community, and the Non-Aligned Movement.